The Churn Tax: The Full Cost Your Churn Rate Hides

 Calculate Yours

-The numbers above are based on conservative assumptions modeled below industry medians.
+The numbers above use conservative assumptions modeled below industry medians.
 Your company's Churn Tax depends on your specific ARR, churn rate, expansion rate, and sales cost structure.

 We run a custom Churn Tax Diagnostic calculating the exact number for your business.
 In 4-6 weeks, you get the total cost, a maturity assessment, and a board-ready investment case with ROI projections.